 The IRS is getting more serious about compliance and all crypto gains, losses, and even passive income from staking or interest-bearing wallets should be reported on your taxes in 2020.
 Even if you have multiple exchanges and wallets spread across various platforms, you’ll need to gather all of your transactions and report on them.

-To hear the specifics steps you should be taking to ensure you're accurately reporting crypto transactions on your tax returns, check out our latest on-demand webinar; have a listen here.
+To hear the specifics steps you should be taking to ensure you're accurately reporting crypto transactions on your tax returns, check out our on-demand webinar; have a listen here.

 Thankfully, ZenLedger can help you easily file your taxes with our crypto tax software as we offer integration with all major players and full DeFi support.
 We can even help you amend previous tax year forms!
 The best part: ZenLedger has live support available daily via online chat, email, phone/text, or by appointment - we want to help you succeed in navigating these waters.